elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Example

-A frequent example of this usage of multi-clause functions is when developers mix unrelated business logic into the same function definition.
-Such functions often have generic names or too broad specifications, making it difficult for other developers to understand and maintain them.
+A frequent example of this usage of multi-clause functions is when developers mix unrelated business logic into the same function definition, in a way the behaviour of each clause is completely distinct from the other ones.
+Such functions often have too broad specifications, making it difficult for other developers to understand and maintain them.

 Some developers may use documentation mechanisms such as `@doc` annotations to compensate for poor code readability, however the documentation itself may end-up full of conditionals to describe how the function behaves for each different argument combination.
 This is a good indicator that the clauses are ultimately unrelated.